Patellofemoral prosthesis - why it often has no good reputation

 Why is the indication so crucial?

-The patellofemoral prosthesis only replaces the bearing between the kneecap (patella) and thigh bone (femur).
-It is therefore a partial prosthesis, which is exclusively suitable for patients with isolated patellofemoral arthritis (arthritis of the patellofemoral joint).
+The patellofemoral prosthesis merely replaces the bearing surface between the kneecap (Patella) and the femur.
+It is therefore a partial prosthesis, which is exclusively for patients with an isolated retropatellar arthritis (arthritis of the kneecap joint) is applicable.
 This means:

 Suitable indication:

-• Primary Retropatellar Osteoarthritis: The osteoarthritis is limited to the patellofemoral joint, without any signs of wear in the other joint compartments (medial or lateral compartment).
+• Primary retropatellar arthritis: The arthritis is exclusively confined to the patellofemoral joint, without signs of wear in the other joint compartments (medial or lateral compartment).

 • Post-traumatic Retropatellar Osteoarthritis: After a patellar fracture or other injuries, selective osteoarthritis can develop in the patellofemoral joint.

-• Dysplasia-related retropatellar osteoarthritis: In patients with a congenital malformation of the patella or the associated femoral trochlea, isolated osteoarthritis can develop prematurely.
+• Dysplasia-related retropatellar arthritis: In patients with a congenital malformation of the kneecap or the associated trochlear groove in the femur, an isolated arthritis can develop prematurely.

 Contraindications – When is a PFJ prosthesis unsuitable?

-• Generalized knee arthrosis: If other joint parts are already affected, a total knee arthroplasty (TKA) is usually the better choice.
+• Generalized knee osteoarthritis: If other joint parts are already affected, a Total endoprosthesis (knee-TEP) is usually the better choice.

-• Ligament weakness or instabilities: An isolated PFJ prosthesis does not stabilize the knee, so patients with ligament instabilities or malalignments are unsuitable.
+• Ligament weakness or Instabilities: An isolated PFJ prosthesis does not stabilize the knee, therefore patients with ligament instabilities or axis deformities are unsuitable.

-• Patellar maltracking: An inadequately aligned patella leads to unfavorable pressure conditions and poor function of the prosthesis.
+• Malalignment of the patella (Maltracking): An insufficiently aligned patella leads to unfavorable pressure conditions and poorer prosthesis function.

 Conclusion: Only very few patients are suitable candidates

 Due to the strict indication criteria, a PFJ prosthesis is only suitable for a very small proportion of patients.
-Many patients with pain in the anterior knee area suffer from either general knee osteoarthritis or biomechanical problems that a PFJ prosthesis cannot solve.
+Many patients with pain in the front of the knee suffer either from general knee osteoarthritis or biomechanical problems, which a PFJ prosthesis cannot solve. generellen Kniearthrose oder biomechanischen Problemen, die eine PFJ-Prothese nicht lösen kann.

-Therefore, a thorough diagnostic evaluation by a specialist is essential before a patellofemoral prosthesis is considered.
-Only if the indication exactly fits, can this partial prosthesis be a good long-term solution.
+Therefore, a thorough diagnostic assessment by a specialist is essential before a patellofemoral prosthesis is considered.
+Only when the indication is exact fits, this partial prosthesis can provide a good long‑term solution.

 Why does the patellofemoral prosthesis have a bad reputation?